What is the SuperProject?

 UNRC scientists knew that there were many significant nature observations to be made in Los Angeles, but how could they find them?
 Then they had an exciting idea: if they joined forces with local residents who were willing to survey their own neighborhoods at regular intervals, it would become possible to gain a much deeper understanding of nature in Los Angeles.
 In 2016, they trained the first group of SuperProject participants and designed an easy way for them to report their findings.

 By using technology, access, and local knowledge, the SuperProject participants became invaluable to the study of nature in L.A.
-The museum scientists successfully expanded the SuperProject in 2017, and are making it even bigger in 2018.
+The Museum scientists successfully expanded the SuperProject in years two and three, and are making it even bigger in year four.

 This exciting new form of crowdsourcing data has forever changed the way we study nature in big cities.